Follow us on our Facebook Page for upcoming events and current news.

-This email list is solely for the membership and to used only for general contact and or for our programs or activities and is not to be shared out side of the membership.
+This email list is solely for the membership and is to be used only for general contact and or for our programs or activities and is not to be shared outside of the membership.
 If you have any questions, comment or concerns please contact the Grand Knight.
-Thank you for your attention on this matter.
+Thank you for your attention to this matter.

 Jose Rector, Grand Knight

 On behalf of the Charles Carroll Council, we thank you for your support of our Intellectual Disability/Tootsie Roll Fundraiser.
 Your support will help fund needed supplies for The Friends of L’Arche Frederick.
 This organization meets monthly at St.Katherine Drexel and provides activities and a good time to adults and children in our special need community and our special children of the Lord.

 Many Thanks for Your Support and God Bless You,

 We wish to extend our gratitude to all those who came out to the Stations of The Cross this past Friday, your wonderful prayer voices made this a spiritually rewarding time together, and it was great to see many of our teens and young people attending.

 As the Stations prayer leader ministry group we presented this most Holy Prayer nicely.

 Many Thanks to one of our young, parishioners Mary Langley for her wonderful start to help set the prayerful pace, our other Station Leaders Brother Knights Norm Braune, Fred Genau, Tom Burciaga, and Gino Lombardi, and our Crucifier (Cross Bearer) Ken McCutheon and his children’s help with hand out and collection of the prayer books.